SeekyCt/spm-loaders/README.md

 # spm-loaders

 This repo contains some generalised loader components, and a specific standard design built off of those.
-See [Components](#components) for details of the components, and [STANDARD.MD] for the more specific details.

 The components are split into 2 categories:
 - Payload (end goal code to run)
     - relloader
 - Implementations (loaders & executors of generic payloads)
-    - Save Exploit
+    - Save Exploit w/ saveloader
     - Gecko Code
     - Dol Patch
     - Riivolution XML (TODO)